cofinalsubnets/lisa/Readme.md

 # lips
-unordered lisp
+lips is a lisp variant with a runtime written in C and a threaded code compiler written in itself. it's very small and pretty fast and should work on any 64-bit platform.

 ## build / install
-are you on linux? `make` will probably work. otherwise, just read the `makefile` :)
+are you on linux? `make` will probably work. otherwise, see `Makefile` for the suggested compiler flags.

 ## syntax quick facts
 - `()` is self-quoting and false